University of Catania

 I'm currently affiliated at Bioinformatics group at University of Catania.
 Our group assembles expertise on Sequence Analysis (alignment, gene design, miRNA targeting and design), Indexing Techniques, and Biological Networks analysis (exact and inexact subgraph matching).

-Here you can find the list of publications.
+In scopus, google scholar and so on you can find the updated list of publications.

 Since 2008, I teach Basi di Dati at University of Catania.
 This is the page of the course.